PLOS/plos_doodles/README.md

-# reviewer_helper
+# PLOS Doodles
-Some static tools to help find reviewers
+A sandbox for some html/js ideas to help out PLOS.